Kathy Condon

 In my case, it means getting out the vacuum to suck up the dry leaves that found their way into every little nook and cranny.
-Then decisions which pots I want to keep or do I want something new.
+Then decide which pots I want to keep or do I want something new.
 Different pots are so easy to find at our outstanding garage sales, which take place practically every weekend.

 Prepare for a Fall Visit